Enhancing Feature Fusion of U-like Networks with Dynamic Skip Connections: Conclusion

 \section{Conclusion}

 Our DSC block transforms static skip connections into adaptive mechanisms that respond to unique image characteristics during inference.
 As a plug-and-play component, it seamlessly incorporates into existing U-like network structures without modifications.
+The TTT is applied to skip connection, allowing targeted feature adaptation, as illustrated in Fig. \ref{weight}.
 Our work moves beyond empirical network design by identifying and addressing fundamental limitations in skip connection mechanisms.
 The DSC block fundamentally enhances cross-layer connectivity through adaptive mechanisms, demonstrating superior feature representation capabilities.
 This approach is particularly valuable when handling the substantial heterogeneity present in medical imaging data.
 However, a common limitation across TTT-enhanced methods is the inherent computational overhead introduced by dynamic adaptation mechanisms.
 The TTT module requires additional processing during inference, potentially increasing latency in time-sensitive clinical applications.
 This computational burden represents a persistent trade-off between adaptivity and efficiency in existing TTT-based approaches.
 Future research should prioritize developing computationally efficient TTT implementations and lightweight dynamic adaptation strategies.
 Such developments are crucial for translating adaptive mechanisms into real-world clinical applications where both accuracy and computational efficiency are paramount.